NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Craft.md

 *   The item is your level or lower.
 An item that doesn't list a level is level 0.
 If the item is 9th level or higher, you must be a master in Crafting, and if it's 17th or higher, you must be legendary.
 *   The item must be common, or you must otherwise have access to it.
 *   You have an appropriate set of tools and, in many cases, a workshop.
-For example, you need access to a smithy to forge a metal shield, or an [[Equipment/Alchemist's Lab|Alchemist's Lab]] to produce alchemical items.
+For example, you need access to a smithy to forge a metal shield, or an [[Alchemist's Lab|Alchemist's Lab]] to produce alchemical items.
 *   You must supply raw materials worth at least half the item's Price.
 You always expend at least that amount of raw materials when you Craft successfully.
 If you're in a settlement, you can usually spend currency to get the amount of raw materials you need, except in the case of rarer precious materials.

 You attempt a Crafting check after you spend 2 days of work setting up, or 1 day if you have the item's formula.
 The GM determines the DC to Craft the item based on its level, rarity, and other circumstances.